 Spaying is an operation generally carried out in young bitches at around six months old, usually before their first season, or in older bitches around three months after their last season.

 Spaying your bitch will prevent unwanted pregnancies as well as minimise her risk of getting mammary tumors in later life.
 Your bitch will no longer come into season, suffer from false pregnancies or be at risk of womb infections.

 If you are not intending to breed from your bitch then we advise that she should be neutered.

-Castrating a male dog will make him less likely to pursue bitches, can reduce aggression and removes hormonally driven behavior, making him easier to handle.
+Castrating a male dog will make him less likely to pursue bitches, can reduce aggression and remove hormonally driven behavior.
 Castration also reduces the risk of some cancers such as testicular, prostatic and perianal tumours.